mhdawson/benchmarking/meetings/2017-08-14/minutes.md

   * Completed on community, little variance seen, so we should be ok with the 1 run as is done Today - Done
 * Kunal to create PR to add mean (or something else) to Acme air runs.
-  * Kunal will open an issue in the repo to track, and we.ll remove from this list.
+  * Kunal will open an issue in the repo to track, and we will remove from this list.
 * Michael to suggest updated wording for participation guidelines
   * Still need to do this, roll over.